 To get to Tamarindo, you can either fly into Liberia and travel 45 minutes, or fly into San Jose and make the four to five hour drive.

 The nearest international airport is in Liberia, Costa Rica.
 It is very small and feels like it is in the middle of nowhere.
 As you arrive, you will see the beautiful coast line and rolling hills before landing in what seems like a field, until at the last moment you see a small runway.
 There are several airlines that fly into it including American Airlines, JetBlue (my airline of choice), Southwest, West Jet, United, US Airways and a few others.
 I recommend flying directly into Liberia.

 If you are already in Costa Rica, Nature Air will take you directly to the Tamarindo Airport.
 I have seen flights from San Jose start at $59 each way.

-There are a few other options to get to Tamarindo to San Jose.
-The cheapest option is by bus which is only about $10.
+There are a few other options to get to Tamarindo from San Jose.
+The cheapest option is by bus, which is only about $10.
 I would highly recommend this for a budget traveler.
 Jen at CostaRicaChica has a very in-depth article with her experience taking the bus from San Jose to Tamarindo.
 For even more information about taking the bus around Costa Rica, you can look here.

 From Liberia Airport to Tamarindo

 From Liberia there are busses, shuttles and rental car companies that make getting to Tamarindo very easy.
 Once again, if you are just going to go to Tamarindo I would recommend avoiding renting a car.
 You can even take day trips by shuttle to other cities while you are in Tamarindo, making it even easier to get around and see a lot without a car.
 Another option is taking a shuttle to Tamarindo, getting around by Taxi and foot around the town, then renting a car in Tamarindo to go out for any day trips.